mkblogs/hibernate-entity-graph/README.md

 ```

 In this example we are using `@NamedEntityGraph` name attribute `graph.author.books.publisher` to get entity graph api.
-It will load only Books objects as well as publisher associate with books
+It will load Book objects as well as publisher associate with books

 ```java